sWMAveholz/KP-Haskell/README.md

 <a name="intro"></a>
 ## 1. Introduction

-This document is about a project for the lecture `concepts of programming languages` at the Technische Hochschule Rosenheim.
+This document is about a project for the lecture "concepts of programming languages" at the Rosenheim University of Applied Sciences.
 In this document the programming languages Haskell and Golang are compared.
 To do this a boolean parser example is used.

 <a name="HaskellOver"></a>